AdS$_{3}$ spacetime wormhole fluctuations and their impact on false vacuum decay: Integration for the non-equivalent boundary wormhole fluctuations

 The simplest case is the genus one closed Riemann surface $\mathbf{\Sigma}_{1}$.
 In this case, the period matrix $\Pi(1)$ is the modular parameter of the torus.
 The related modular group is $\mathrm{Sp}(2, \mathbb{Z})$, which is generated by the following generators~\cite{XG,FJ,GSX}

-One can easily check that $G(1)^{(1)}$ and $G(1)^{(2)}$ satisfy the multiplication rules $(G(1)^{(2)})^{2}=(G(1)^{(2)}G(1)^{(1)})^{3}=\mathbb{I}_{2}$~\cite{XG}.
-The generator $G(1)^{(1)}$ generate the Dehn twist of the torus ($\Pi(1)\rightarrow \Pi(1)+1$).
+It is straightforward to verify that $G(1)^{(1)}$ and $G(1)^{(2)}$ satisfy the multiplication rules $(G(1)^{(2)})^{2}=(G(1)^{(2)}G(1)^{(1)})^{3}=\mathbb{I}_{2}$~\cite{XG}.
+The generator $G(1)^{(1)}$ generates the Dehn twist of the torus ($\Pi(1)\rightarrow \Pi(1)+1$).
 The transformations generated by $G(1)^{(2)}$ exchange the two dimensions of the torus ($\Pi(1)\rightarrow -1/\Pi(1)$)~\cite{MN}, as shown in figure~\ref{fig:5}.
 If the torus $\Pi(1)$ represents a two dimensional spacetime, then the torus $-1/\Pi(1)$ also represents a two dimensional spacetime.
-Mathematically, the tori $\Pi(1)$ and $-1/\Pi(1)$ have the same conformal structure.
-However, physically, they represent different spacetimes as their time circles are different.
-Filling their interior will result in two non-equivalent three-dimensional handlebody spacetimes.
+Mathematically, the tori $\Pi(1)$ and $-1/\Pi(1)$ share the same conformal structure.
+However, physically, they represent different spacetimes due to differences in their time circles.
+Filling their interiors results in two non-equivalent three-dimensional handlebody spacetimes.
 Thus, the transformation $G(1)^{(2)}$ may alter the properties of the handlebody spacetime.
 A specific example is that the modular transformation $G(1)^{(2)}$ converts the TAdS$_{3}$ spacetime into the BTZ black hole~\cite{AE}.

-The initial state (or final state) defined in the TAdS$_{3}$ spacetime and the BTZ black hole is a space slice.
-The space slice of the TAdS$_{3}$ spacetime is topologically non-equivalent to the space slice of the BTZ black hole.
-This indicates that one can not define the same initial state (or final state) in the TAdS$_{3}$ spacetime and the BTZ black hole.
-At least, the topological structures of the initial states (or final states) defined in these two types of spacetimes are different.
-More generally, if the modular transformation $G(1)^{(2)}$ exchanges the time and space dimensions of the handlebody spacetime, then one can not define the same initial state (or final state) in these spacetimes associated by the transformation $G(1)^{(2)}$ .
-Therefore, specifying the initial state implies that one has chosen a specific spacetime in the set of spacetimes which is associated by the modular transformation $G(1)^{(2)}$.
+The initial (or final) state defined in the TAdS$_{3}$ spacetime and the BTZ black hole corresponds to a spatial slice.
+The spatial slice of TAdS$_{3}$ is topologically distinct from that of the BTZ black hole.
+This indicates that one cannot define the same initial (or final) state in the TAdS$_{3}$ spacetime and the BTZ black hole.
+At least, the topological structures of the initial (or final) state defined in these two types of spacetimes are different.
+More generally, if the modular transformation $G(1)^{(2)}$ exchanges the time and space dimensions of a handlebody spacetime, it becomes impossible to define the same initial (or final) state in the spacetimes associated by the transformation $G(1)^{(2)}$.
+Therefore, specifying an initial state implies selecting a specific spacetime from the set of spacetimes associated with the modular transformation $G(1)^{(2)}$.